zemirco/lockit-sendmail/README.md

 ### Verify email address

-After user has signed up an email is sent to his email address.
+A new user has signed up and his email address needs to be verified.
-A unique token is included within a link pointing back to our app.
+An email with a link containing a unique token is sent to his email address.
 When the user clicks on this link we know that the given email address exists und belongs to the right user.

 `sendmail.emailVerification(username, email, token, callback)`